Page images

 XVI.

-But wherefore do not you a mightier way.
+But wherefore do not you a mightier way

-Make war upon this bloody ty rant, Time?
+Make war upon this bloody tyrant, Time?

-And fortify yourself in your decay
+And fortify yourself in your decay'

-And every fair with his fair doth rehearse, And many maiden gardens, yet unset,
+And many maiden gardens, yet unset,

-gems, So should the lines of life that life repair,
+So should the lines of life that life repair,

-With April's first-born flowers, and all things rare Which this, Time's pencil, or my pupil pen,
+Which this, Time's pencil, or my pupil pen,

-That heaven's air in his huge rondures hems.
 Neither in inward worth, nor outward fair,2

 Can make you live yourself in eyes of men.

-To give away yourselt keeps yourself still; As any mother's child, though not so bright
+To give away yourself keeps yourself still;

 And you must live, drawn by your own sweet